-To get the SAP SuccessFactors (SF) integration up and running, you need the client application credentials.
-This means you need to create a new OAuth2 Client Application and set the data access fields permissions from the users in order to grant Beekeeper access to only the necessary attributes.
+To get the SAP SuccessFactors (SF) integration up and running, you need the client application credentials along with a integration user who will act as Resource Owner (defining what resources and entities can be accessed).
+This means you need to register a new OAuth2 Client Application and create a dedicated user with access permissions to the individual fields you want Beekeeper to synchronise.

 New OAuth2 Client Application